twm/nblug.org/content/pages/locations.md

   <span itemprop="postalCode">94931</span>
 </div>

-Find us on the patio in the parking lot.
+You’ll usually find us on the patio in the parking lot, or in the back room for a presentation.

 ## Directions